Beti28/Angular/README.md

 # About the Project: 📚

 FitBuddy is web application that is used to create publications for selling fitness equipment.Users can add a new item with all the necessary details.
-Guests can see the catalog and make registration.
-Only admin account (admin@admin.com) can edit and delete items.
+Guests can also buy the items.
+Only admin account (admin@gmail.com) can edit and delete items.

 # Setup / Installation: 💻